Scott Nicholson (academic): Games

-Tulipmania 1637 (2009)

 Inspired by the events of the first bubble market in Europe in the 1630s, Tulipmania 1637 is a strategy auction game where players take on the roles of investors trying to make money off of the tulip market before the market crashes.

-Going, Going, GONE!
-(2013)

 Going, Going, GONE! is a real-time auction party-game where players bid for sets of items using bucks to earn points.

-Ballot Box Bumble (2016)

 A Breakout EDU game where players take on the role of a volunteer at a local polling station and must get to the bottom of what's happening to the ballots.
 Ballot Box Bumble won Best Non-Digital Game at the juried Game Expo at the Meaningful Play conference in 2016.